geraldpereira/bookstore-jee/README.md

 TODO:
-- bean injection via constructor (no setters)
-- use one of the PrimeFaces theme
+- use one of the PrimeFaces theme (bootstrap ?)
 - remove the table in the input form
 - unit tests
 - sonar